 - Includes 30 ovulation test strips, 1 reusable silicone urine cup, and a Cycle Tracker

 - Buy in bulk & save, as low as $0.65 per test

 We’ve got you covered.
 This Ovulation Test Kit includes everything you need to find your fertile days.
 Our clear, jargon-free instructions will walk you through how to use the at-home ovulation kit.
 Plus, our one-of-a-kind Cycle Tracker helps keep your test results organized so you can easily identify when you typically experience your LH surge each cycle and help predict future cycles and fertile windows.

 Ditch the casing!
 An earth-friendlier option.

-This ovulation predictor kit uses 75% less plastic than tests with casing.
+This ovulation predictor kit uses 75% less plastic than other urine sample tests with casing.
 Plus, unlike digital ovulation tests, it produces zero electronic waste.
 Our ovulation prediction kits are also certified plastic neutral which means we remove as much plastic waste from nature as our products produce.

 How it works